-- NOTE: Ensure all parts are clean, undamaged and free of debris and make sure electrical connector has seal in place. - Lightly oil TMAP sensor O-ring and push sensor into bore in intake manifold. - Torque screw to 7.3 N·m (65 in. lb.). - Push electrical connector on TMAP sensor making sure a good connection is made.
-Slide down lock tab.
+- NOTE: Ensure all parts are clean, undamaged and free of debris and make sure electrical connector has seal in place. - Lightly oil TMAP sensor O-ring and push sensor into bore in intake manifold. - 2.
+Torque screw to 7.3 N·m (65 in. lb.). - Push electrical connector on TMAP sensor making sure a good connection is made.
+Slide lock tab to secure.